Skip to content

 The command gives you the access key ID, secret access key, and session token as temporary security credentials.

 Note: As a best security practice, this step uses temporary security credentials instead of long-term access keys.
 However, you can still see these credentials in plaintext, so make sure that you keep this information secure.
-For more information, see Use temporary security credentials (IAM roles) instead of long-term access keys.
+For more information, see Temporary security credentials in IAM.

 Troubleshoot issues

 If you can't access a member account, then you might not have the necessary permissions.
-To access an account from any other account in your organization, you must have the following permissions:
+To access an account from any other account in your organization, you must have the following permissions and trust policies:

 These required permissions apply to any role that assumes another role in the same account or across accounts.

-If you encounter an error when you try to assume a role, then see I can't assume a role to troubleshoot your issue.
+If you encounter an error when you try to assume a role, then see I can't assume a role.

 Related information